Who we are

 We are a group of Portland area adults with Asperger Syndrome (AS) who wished to form their own support group.
 We range in age from the mid-twenties to 84.
 Although we started off with just one facilitator, we now have four co-facilitators.

 How we operate

 We hold monthly meetings in Southeast Portland.
-Here is a calendar of the latest events for 2011 through 2012.
+Here is the 2013-2014-Calendar of the latest events.
 Individuals wishing further directions and details, should contact Roger Meyer, the moderator, at 503.666.2776.

 Our format allows for topical discussion and panel presentations based on polling of members’ interests at the beginning of the year.
 At that time, we map out our calendar of discussions, trainings, presentations, and activities for the next twelve months.
 We have held picnics and outings to places of special interest.
 Depending on member interest and numbers, our facilitators can also lead smaller discussion groups.

 We are self-governing and self-supporting.
 We set our own agendas, maintain our own communications, and run our own meetings and events.
 The meeting place is a safe environment.
 We do not allow threatening or intimidating behavior.